Reader, writer, movie enthusiast, cat lover, and oldies music fan.

-Disclaimer that this will contain major spoilers, including the ending!
+This analysis will contain major spoilers, including the ending!
 If you've never watched The Room and you're curious about it, I'd recommend seeing it on your own (or with a good group of friends).
 It's really one of those things you just have to experience for yourself.
 It truly is one of a kind.
 But if you'd like to have my analysis, then let's dive in, shall we?

 Johnny: A Role Model for Everyone

-The basic premise is that a man named Johnny and a woman named Lisa are in a seemingly-perfect relationship together, but it turns out that Lisa is secretly displeased with Johnny and is having an affair with Johnny's best friend, Mark.
+The film's basic premise is that a man named Johnny and a woman named Lisa are in a seemingly-perfect relationship together, but it turns out that Lisa is secretly displeased with Johnny and is having an affair with Johnny's best friend, Mark.
 The first person Lisa admits her displeasure to is her mother, Claudette, even before she tells Mark about it.
 Claudette tries to convince Lisa that she's wrong and that Johnny is great for her.
 Seriously, Claudette's dialogue really sells Johnny up:

 "Well you've known him for over five years; you're engaged.
 You said you loved him, he supports you, he provides for you.
 And darling, you can't support yourself.
-He's wonderful man and he loves you very much.
-And his position is very secure, and he told me he plans to buy you a house. […] Well he's a wonderful person, and he's getting a promotion very soon.
+He's a wonderful man and he loves you very much.
+And his position is very secure, and he told me he plans to buy you a house. […] Well, he's a wonderful person, and he's getting a promotion very soon.
 He bought you a car, he bought you a ring, clothes, whatever you wanted.
 Now you want to dump him.
 That's not right.
 I've always thought of him as my son-in-law.
 You should marry Johnny, he would be good for you."

 Also, in response to Claudette's comment that Johnny is buying Lisa a house, Lisa responds, "That’s why he's so boring."
 Um, what?
 Someone generously buying you a house is your definition of boring?

 Claudette isn't the only one who thinks Johnny is amazing.
 Nearly everyone else in the movie does too.
-Multiple people state on multiple occasions how Johnny is Mark's best friend, Lisa reminds Denny that Johnny is like a father to him, Peter says that he's Johnny’s friend twice in the same scene, and Johnny feels the need to announce partway into his birthday party that it consists of "all my friends".
-Johnny is so much of a saint, he also pays for Denny's apartment and college tuition, and wants to adopt him.
+Multiple people pointed out on multiple occasions how Johnny is Mark's best friend, Lisa reminds Denny that Johnny is like a father to him, Peter says that he's Johnny’s friend twice in the same scene, and Johnny feels the need to announce partway into his birthday party that it consists of "all my friends".
+Johnny is so much of a saint, he also pays for Denny's apartment and college tuition and wants to adopt Denny.
 Even minor characters, such as the flower shop lady, and Susan at the coffee shop, seem to exist solely to shower Johnny with praise.
 Geez.